anchore/enterprise-client-go/pkg/engine/docs/UserManagementApi.md

 > Account CreateAccount(ctx).Account(account).Execute()

-Create a new user.
+Create a new account.
 Only avaialble to admin user.

 ### Example